XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

 The postcondition is defined by the ``assert`` statement.
 Here, we check if the tag is removed and content remains unchanged.

 That's it!
-This is a property that should be held by the app `Transistor <https://f-droid.org/packages/org.y20k.transistor/>`_.
+This is a property that should be held by `OmniNotes <https://github.com/federicoiosue/Omni-Notes/>`_.

-As we need to add stations to the app before deleting them.
-These stations needed to be added manually before testing the property.
+Also, we can add a function to set up the app's initial state before testing the property.

 To do this, we can use the following code: